zx105/algo/README.md

 antisym.cpp

-	Count the number of antisymetric subgstrings of given string over the alphabet {0,1} in O(length) time using Manacher algorithm.
+	Count the number of antisymmetric substrings of given string over the alphabet {0,1} in O(length) time using Manacher algorithm.

 dft.cpp

-	Fast fourier transformation in finite field
+	Fast fourier transformation in a finite field

 range.cpp